xinwenfu/GenCyber/FieldTrips/V3/README.md

 <img width="640" alt="image" src="Imgs/Meterpreter-lcd.png" />

-20. Type the following command to take a screenshot of the target (Windows) desktop
+20. Type the following command to take a screenshot of the target (Windows) desktop. **Note**: this may take a long time for the screenshot to show up at Kali.
+Wait after typing the command ...
 ```
 screenshot
 ```